adoeller/wfx-sdr/readme.md

 ### HackRF

-Needs `hackrf.dll`.
-Windows binaries ship with the official release archives:
+Needs `hackrf.dll`, **and the two libraries it imports**: `libusb-1.0.dll` and `pthreadVC2.dll`.
+All three ship together in the official release archives, which is the reason to take them from the same archive rather than collecting them from wherever they happen to exist:
 [github.com/greatscottgadgets/hackrf/releases](https://github.com/greatscottgadgets/hackrf/releases)

 It also needs the WinUSB driver — the same Zadig procedure as above.